Firefighters rescue pregnant dog from drainage pipe

-HOUSTON, Texas (KTRK) --A crew of Cy-Fair Volunteer Fire Department worked to rescue a pregnant dog who had been trapped in a drainage pipe for hours over the weekend.
+HOUSTON, Texas (KTRK) --Members of the Cy-Fair Volunteer Fire Department worked to rescue a pregnant dog who had been trapped in a drainage pipe for hours over the weekend.

 On Sunday, some kids discovered the dog stuck deep in a drainage pipe, and neighbors called firefighters for help at about 3 p.m.
 The dog had been stuck there for hours by that time.